-Oregano is popular in several cuisines, but is most associated with Mediterranean cuisines of Greece and Italy.
 A study conducted by the USDA found that oregano has the highest levels of antioxidant activity when compared gram for gram with 27 other culinary herbs.
 Oregano is a rich source of vitamin K, iron and manganese.
 It also contains antibacterial properties and in centuries past, the oil of the herb was applied directly to wounds to prevent infection and aid healing.
 It also contains a healthy dose of fiber.
-Oregano can be added to soups, stews, pasta sauces or pizza.

 Paprika is a spice that many people are unfamiliar with.
 We know it as the red stuff that is sprinkled on top of deviled eggs, but it has so many more uses and a number of health benefits.
 Like the super spice, cayenne, paprika contains capsaicin, which is an anti-inflammatory as well as a pain reliever.
-It is also a powerful antioxidant that has been shown to lower the risk of cancer.
-It can be added to a variety of dishes, including chicken, vegetables or even sprinkled on popcorn.
+It is also a powerful antioxidant.

-Turmeric is an herb that is very popular in Indian dishes, but many people are unaware that turmeric is also what gives common deli mustard its yellow color.
-Turmeric contains curcumin, which according to the MD Anderson Cancer Center at the University of Texas, inhibits the growth of cancer cells.
-Research has indicated that turmeric is not well absorbed through the digestive tract without the aid of black pepper, so be sure to use both spices together.
+Turmeric is a herb that is very popular in Indian dishes, but many people are unaware that turmeric is also what gives common deli mustard its yellow color.
+Turmeric contains curcumin, which according to the MD Anderson Cancer Center at the University of Texas, may help inhibit the growth of some types of cancer cells.